Tencent-Hunyuan/HunyuanVideo-1.5/README.md

 </p>

 ## 🔥🔥🔥 News
-👋 Nov 20, 2025: We release the inference code and model weights of HunyuanVideo-1.5.
+* 🚀 Nov 24, 2025: We now support cache inference, achieving approximately 2x speedup!
+Pull the latest code to try it.
-🚀 Latest: We now support cache inference, achieving approximately 2x speedup!
-Pull the latest code to experience it.
+* 👋 Nov 20, 2025: We release the inference code and model weights of HunyuanVideo-1.5.

 ## 🎥 Demo